ItsCrist1/EsolangApp/README.md

 & - Rounds the last number from the stack. <br/>

 ## If Statements
-_ - Changes the direcrion to East if the stack is empty or if the last number from the stack is 0, the direction gets set to West otherwise. <br/>
+_ - Changes the direction to East if the stack is empty or if the last number from the stack is 0, the direction gets set to West otherwise. <br/>
 | - Changes the direcrion to North if the stack is empty or if the last number from the stack is 0, the direction gets set to South otherwise. <br/>
 ; - If the last number isn't equal to the second to last one then the pointer moves an extra cell by the direction it already had. <br/>